Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 ## Troubleshooting

+### `cryptography` module not installed

-`Python module "cryptography" is not installed.` Install `cryptography`: `pip install cryptography` or `dnf install python3-cryptography`.
+`Python module "cryptography" is not installed.`

+The plugin needs the `cryptography` library to parse certificates.
+Install it with `dnf install python3-cryptography` (RHEL) or `pip install cryptography`.

+### TCP connection fails

 `Cannot connect to host:port: ...`

-The TCP connection failed.
-Check DNS, firewall, the port number in `--url` and `--timeout`.
+The TCP connection never established.
+Check DNS resolution, firewall rules, the port number in `--url`, and `--timeout`.

+### TLS handshake fails

 `TLS handshake failed for host:port: ...`

-The server rejected the TLS handshake.
-Possible causes: TLS version mismatch, unsupported cipher, missing SNI (try `--sni-hostname`), missing client certificate (try `--client-cert` / `--client-key`).
+The server rejected the TLS handshake, usually a TLS version mismatch, an unsupported cipher, missing SNI, or a required client certificate.
+Pass `--sni-hostname` when the server needs SNI, `--client-cert` / `--client-key` for client authentication, or verify the server's supported TLS versions and ciphers.

+### Certificate chain does not verify

 `chain unverified (...)`

 The chain did not verify against the system trust store.
-The reason in parentheses is the OpenSSL verification message; common values are `self-signed certificate`, `unable to get local issuer certificate`, `certificate has expired` and `Hostname mismatch, certificate is not valid for ...`.
+The text in parentheses is the OpenSSL verification message; common values are `self-signed certificate`, `unable to get local issuer certificate`, `certificate has expired`, and `Hostname mismatch, certificate is not valid for ...`.
 Pass `--ca-file` for internal CAs, `--sni-hostname` for hostname mismatches caused by SNI, or `--insecure` to bypass the check entirely.

+### Glob matches no files

 `No files match "<pattern>"`

-The glob did not expand to any path.
-Two likely causes: the path is wrong, or the shell expanded the glob before the plugin saw it.
-Always quote glob patterns: `--filename='/etc/ssl/**/*.pem'` instead of `--filename=/etc/ssl/**/*.pem`.
+The glob did not expand to any path, either because the path is wrong or because the shell expanded the glob before the plugin saw it.
+Quote the glob pattern: `--filename='/etc/ssl/**/*.pem'` instead of `--filename=/etc/ssl/**/*.pem`.

+### Glob matches files but no certificates

-`No parseable certificates among N file(s) matching "<pattern>"` The glob matched files, but none of them looked like a certificate (no PEM `BEGIN CERTIFICATE` marker and no DER signature).
-Tighten the pattern (for example `*.crt` instead of `*`) or point `--filename` directly at a known cert file.
+`No parseable certificates among N file(s) matching "<pattern>"`

+The glob matched files, but none of them looked like a certificate (no PEM `BEGIN CERTIFICATE` marker and no DER signature).
+Tighten the pattern (for example `*.crt` instead of `*`) or point `--filename` directly at a known certificate file.

+### Certificate file cannot be parsed

 `Cannot parse certificate from /path/to/file: ...`

 The file looks like a certificate (PEM marker present or DER prefix detected) but the content is corrupt or in an unsupported encoding.
 Inspect the file with `openssl x509 -in /path/to/file -noout -text` to see the underlying error.

+### Certificate file cannot be read

 `Cannot read /path/to/file: ...`

-The plugin could not read the file.
-Typical cause is permissions: certificate files are sometimes mode `0600` and owned by the service account, in which case the monitoring user has no read access.
-Either grant read permission or copy the public certificate to a path the monitoring user can read.
+The plugin could not read the file, typically a permissions problem: certificate files are sometimes mode `0600` and owned by the service account, so the monitoring user has no read access.
+Grant read permission, or copy the public certificate to a path the monitoring user can read.

 ## Credits, License